clj-commons/virgil/README.md

 that shouldn't take long.
 Please, create an issue if you run into any compatibility problems.

+## Publishing new releases

+Releases are handled by CircleCI.
+All you need to do is to tag a commit with a `x.y.z` and push the tag.

 ### License

 Copyright © 2016-2019 Zachary Tellman, 2022-2024 Oleksandr Yakushev